EMacson/synth_bike/README.md

 - 1 photoresistor
 - Supercollider IDE

-To run the code, import the supercollider code into the supercollider IDE and then run the following commands
+To run the code, import the Arduino code onto your Arduino, and import the supercollider code into the supercollider IDE and then run the following commands
 - ~port = SerialPort.new("COM5", 115200); // ensure that the port matches the the port you connected your Arduino to
 - s.boot;
 - run the ~getValues routine